-12. 2.
+16. 2.
 Use PPTP VPN to Access Your Home Network

-PPTP VPN Server is used to create a VPN connection for remote device.
-To use the VPN feature, you should enable PPTP VPN Server on your router, and configure the PPTP connection on the remote device.
+PPTP VPN Server is used to create a PPTP VPN connection for remote devices to access your home network.

+To use the VPN feature, you need to set up PPTP VPN Server on your router, and configure the PPTP connection on remote devices.
 Please follow the steps below to set up a PPTP VPN connection.